 Sewing sock animal is so much fun, I can’t seem to stop myself.
 Meet the next sock animal in our Craft Passion family – Bob the sock beaver.
-This beaver soft toy comes with a hoodie (similar to the hoodie sock sheep and sock reindeer), which is detachable and yes, it can be pulled down as well.
+This beaver stuffed animal comes with a hoodie (similar to the hoodie sock sheep and sock reindeer), which is detachable and yes, it can be pulled down as well.

 Sock Beaver – Free Sewing Pattern

 scroll ⬇️ to get the free pattern & tutorial

 Bob the sock beaver has dreams of being a world-famous architect.
 His one big goal in life is to build a huge auditorium for his music idol, Alan Walker, the DJ music producer who is always wearing a hoodie during his shows and is famous for his song “Faded”.
 It would be a dream come true if he could build this magnificent structure for someone he looks up to.

 Bob knows he has a long way to go to work on it.
 He still has to finish normal school and then, architect school and then get real work experience before he is allowed to build an auditorium.
 But because it is his dream, he is willing to be patient and work for it.
 He knows it’s a long road to achieving his dreams, but he knows it is what he wants, and it will be worth it in the end.

 Right down, Bob, the sock beaver, is sitting down by the stream, with his hoodie down, sketching on a drawing pad a futuristic home.
 He believes in conserving the environment he lives in, so he is designing a house with plenty of skylights for natural indoor lighting, solar panels for energy, and water filtering tanks for water recycling.
 He has also designed the house to be surrounded by many tall trees, so the surroundings will always remain cool.
 This way, Bob believes the home can keep the earth safer and cleaner for longer.